An AI-powered Bayesian Generative Modeling Approach for Arbitrary Conditional Inference: Introduction

-To address these challenges, we propose a Bayesian Generative Modeling (BGM) framework that leverages the representational power of modern AI techniques while adhering to the foundational principles of Bayesian inference.
-BGM learns the underlying generative process of the observed variables from a low-dimensional latent space, estimated through a stochastic iterative updating algorithm.
+To address above challenges, we propose a Bayesian Generative Modeling (BGM) framework that leverages the power of modern AI techniques while adhering to the foundational principles of Bayesian inference.
+BGM learns the underlying generative process of the observed variables from a low-dimensional latent space, estimated by a stochastic iterative updating algorithm.
 Once trained, BGM enables arbitrary conditional inference, predicting the distribution of any subset of variables given the remaining without retraining or modifying the model architecture.
-This “train once, infer anywhere’’ property allows BGM to naturally accommodate dynamically changing conditioning sets that commonly arise in practice, such as varying missing-data patterns, multimodal prediction tasks, and cross-domain imputations.
-By maintaining a coherent Bayesian formulation, BGM delivers calibrated predictive intervals and principled uncertainty quantification at any user-specified significance level.
+This “train once, infer anywhere’’ property allows BGM to naturally accommodate dynamically changing conditioning sets that commonly arise in practice.
+By adopting a coherent Bayesian principle, BGM delivers posterior predictive intervals at any user-specified significance level.
 The proposed BGM framework thus combines the flexibility of modern AI models with the statistical coherence of Bayesian inference, offering a powerful and scalable solution for conditional prediction and uncertainty quantification in high-dimensional settings.
 We summarize the contributions of BGM as follows.

-\begin{itemize} \item To the best of our knowledge, BGM is the first statistical framework for arbitrary conditional inference across any partition of the variables with a single trained model, providing both point estimates and predictive intervals.
-This capability fundamentally extends existing conditional inference methods, which are typically limited to one fixed conditioning structure or require separate models for different conditional queries.
+\begin{itemize} \item BGM formulates arbitrary conditional inference as posterior updating in a AI-powered Bayesian latent variable model, providing a unified probabilistic framework that fundamentally extends existing conditional inference methods, which are typically limited to one fixed conditioning structure or require a training mask distribution.

-\item BGM provides significant flexibility and scalability since the iterative algorithm only requires a mini-batch of data at each step to learn the data generative process from a low-dimensional latent space.
-This design allows BGM to efficiently handle large, high-dimensional datasets while retaining the theoretical coherence of Bayesian inference.
-The framework naturally accommodates modern deep network architectures, enabling practitioners to adapt BGM to a wide range of tasks.
+\item We develop a stochastic iterative updating algorithm with convergence guarantee and establish posterior consistency and conditional risk bounds under mild regularity conditions.
+It also ensures efficient scaling to large, high-dimensional datasets since only a mini-batch of data is required at each step during training and posterior inference for each test sample is independent.